 Effective leaders exhibit a remarkable blend of skills and qualities that enable them to excel in various roles while recognizing the untapped potential within their teams.
 They lead by example and champion a clear and compelling purpose that inspires others to follow suit.
 These leaders uphold the highest standards of integrity and tirelessly strive for self-improvement.
-The quest for excellence goes beyond their own achievement.
-Leaders actively seek successors and new additions to their Board of Directors, proactively inviting individuals to join their cause.
-Competent and effective leaders possess a spectrum of invaluable attributes, including:
+Leaders actively seek successors and new additions to their Board of Directors, proactively inviting individuals to join.
+Competent and effective leaders possess a spectrum of attributes, such as:

 - 1. Self-Awareness: The ability to acknowledge one's strengths and weaknesses. - 2.
-Vision: Demonstrate a deep understanding of future goals and the roadmap to achieve them. - 3.
-Relationship Building: Cultivate trust, mutual respect, and an appreciation for diversity. - 4.
+Vision: Demonstrate a deep understanding of future goals and how to achieve them. - 3.
+Relationship Building: Cultivate trust, mutual respect, and patience with others. - 4.
 Critical Thinking: Gather relevant information, identify problems, and implement effective solutions. - 5.
 Time & Resource Management: Skillfully prioritize tasks and resources to achieve objectives efficiently. - 6.
-Motivating: Inspires and fosters enthusiasm and interest among team members. - 7.
+Motivational: Inspires and fosters enthusiasm and interest among team members. - 7.
 Empathetic: Sensitive to the emotional cues, needs, and concerns of others, both spoken and unspoken. - 8.
-Creativity: Innovatively generate ideas, alternatives, and novel approaches to problem-solving. - 9.
+Creativity: Generate innovative ideas and alternatives with a novel approach to problem-solving. - 9.
 Communication: Actively listen and convey information concisely and accurately. - 10.
 Collaboration: Work harmoniously as a team and prioritize the collective over the individual. - 11.
 Delegation: Share responsibilities, provide guidance and follow-up, and nurture leadership in others. - 12.
 Continuous Learner: A commitment to personal growth and acquisition of new skills and knowledge. - 13.
 Integrity: Uphold ethical standards and do what is right, even when unobserved. - 14.
-Initiative: Take proactive steps without external prompting, consistently delivering outstanding performance.
+Initiative: Take proactive, unprompted steps, consistently delivering outstanding performance.